mb0/xelf-go/doc/lit_vals.md

 We add a `lit.Val.Mut() (lit.Mut)` function to the api.
 It returns the same or a new mutable value.
 We change the embedded opt mut field to LitMut to remove the name conflict.

+We redefine `lit.Val.Value() (lit.Val)` to always convert to minimal set of types.
+Idxr and Keyr values can return as is to avoid excessive allocations, users can simply use an implementation of choice and assign.In places where we used it to unwrap wrapper types we correctly use `lit.Unwrap(lit.Val)` function that now unwraps all layers of wrapper values.
+We add a small Wrapper interface to allow external wrapper implementations.